ZhiyuanArbin/ChannelManagerArchitecture/README.md

 *   **Central Data Table:** The ChannelDataService maintains a comprehensive data table that stores up-to-date information for all subscribed channels, including voltage, current, dv/dt, and other metrics.
 This table is continuously updated with incoming data from the M4 core.

-*   **Callback Mechanism:** A callback function is registered with the ChannelDataService for each channel, which is triggered when new data is received and processed.
-The callback function can then perform specific actions based on the data in the channel table, such as switching to a different control mode.
+*   **Callback Mechanism in Control Plane:** Callback functions are registered with the BatteryTestingService (not the ChannelDataService) for each channel.
+The control plane maintains a callbackMap that stores these functions, and they are executed as CallbackControlTasks when new data is available.
+This separation ensures that:
+    * Data processing occurs in the data plane
+    * Callback execution occurs in the control plane
+    * There's a clear separation of responsibilities between planes

 *   **Configurable Callbacks:** The callback functions are configurable at runtime, allowing for flexible adaptation to different testing scenarios.

-*   **Data Reception and Processing:** The ChannelDataService is responsible for receiving incoming data from the M4 core through its `receiveM4Data` method, which updates the channel data table and invokes the appropriate callbacks based on the channel and data received.
-This functionality is continuously executed by a dedicated thread in the BatteryTestingService.
+They can be registered and unregistered as needed.

+*   **Data Processing Flow:**
+    1. The data plane receives data from the M4 core through its `receiveM4Data` method
+    2. The data plane updates the channel data table with the new values
+    3. For subscribed channels, the data plane notifies the control plane about new data
+    4. The control plane creates a CallbackControlTask for the channel
+    5. The CallbackControlTask is executed in the control thread, reading the latest data and running the callback

+*   **CallbackControlTask:** This specialized task reads the current data from the ChannelDataService and executes the registered callback in the control plane context.
+This ensures that callbacks have access to the most up-to-date data and are executed in the appropriate thread context.

 ### 5. Example: Constant Current Constant Voltage (CCCV)

-The CCCV control type demonstrates the use of the callback mechanism.
+The CCCV control type demonstrates the new callback architecture with separation between data and control planes:

-1. The `runCCCV` function is called with the desired channel, current, and target voltage.
+1. The `runCCCV` function is called with the desired channel, current, and target voltage
+2. The channel is subscribed in the data plane to receive updates
-2. A control task is added to the control task queue to set the channel to constant current mode.
+3. A control task (CCTask) is added to the control task queue to set the channel to constant current mode
-3. A callback function is registered for the channel, which checks the voltage level.
+4. A callback function is registered with the BatteryTestingService (in the control plane) to monitor voltage
+5. When new data is available:
+   - The data plane updates the channel data table
+   - The data plane notifies the control plane about the new data
+   - The control plane creates a CallbackControlTask that:
+     - Reads the latest data from the data plane
+     - Checks if the target voltage has been reached
-4. When the voltage reaches the target voltage, the callback function adds a control task to the control task queue to switch the channel to constant voltage mode.
+6. When the target voltage is reached, the callback adds a CV task to the control task queue to switch to constant voltage mode

 ### 6. Generic Control Task